xhier2547/game_benchmark_kivy/README.md

 # Hello, My name is Xhi3r .

 **Welcome to the God Benchmark Game**
 **the god benchmark game made with kivy in python**

 the game is reaction time test for check your brain and reaction are still good or bad, you can use it for the better reaction !

-# let test and train you reaction now

 ## Features
   - Have menu for play make you better reaction and can save the time.